George Stephen (abolitionist)

-Sir George Stephen QC (1794 – 20 June 1879) was a British solicitor, barrister, author and anti-slavery proponent.
-A man of ability and force of character, he was upright and outspoken.
-Quarrelsome and short-tempered, he became involved in disputes that damaged his career.
+Sir George Stephen QC (1794 – 20 June 1879) was a British solicitor, barrister, author and radical anti-slavery proponent.
+He was the leader of the Agency Society, a ginger group of the Anti-Slavery Society.
+He advocated for immediate rather than gradual emancipation and adopted more agitating campaigning tactics.

+While he played a crucial role in the abolition of slavery, he was known to be quarrelsome and short-tempered.
+He became involved in disputes that damaged his career.